ahmedayoub1/Promotex-Last-Version/README.md

 # 🛍️ Promotex

-Promotex is a web-based platform that connects local brands, micro-enterprises, and customers by providing a unified space to **sell** clothes, cosmetics, and health foods, as well as **rent** special occasion wear such as suits and dresses.
-Built as a graduation project, Promotex emphasizes UX design, accessibility, and community empowerment.
+Promotex is a web-based platform that connects local brands, micro-enterprises, and customers by providing a unified space to **sell** clothes Built as a graduation project, Promotex emphasizes UX design, accessibility, and community empowerment.

 ---